March 7, 2019

 The supplied System Name is not valid

-Important: If there is not a local DNS server in your network, you can get the error message during VMware lab setup at the stage 2 of deploying vCenter.
+Important: In case you set up a VMware lab at home and there is not a local DNS server in your network, you can get the error message at the stage 2 of deploying vCenter.

 Error: The supplied System Name is not valid.